 He gave a slight chuckle and squatted in front of the dirty man.

 “You got a name?”
-He asked while looking at him with squinted eyes.
+He questioned while looking at him with squinted eyes.

 The man smiled and gave up his glaring eyes and gave him a pleasant look, his eyes didn’t shine like jewels but to The Auctioneer, they seemed valuable.